 Different levels of anxiety can make you feel like you cannot breathe or that you are going to die.
 Exposure therapy can help you confront those triggers that make you feel the way you do.
-By doing exposure therapy at home, you will help yourself get over your fear so that you can get your anxiety under control.

 What Does Exposure Therapy for Anxiety Look Like?